 This dataset contains the position and level of some employees and according to this level, the salary is calculated.
 Let's check the graph of this dataset

 The graph shows that the data is non-linear.
-Now, what if we want to learn the salary for a level at 6.5.
+Now, what if we want to learn the salary for a level of 6.5.
 What would be that?
 To predict that, we will implement Support Vector Regression.

 First of all, include the essential libraries